OCA/queue/queue_job/README.rst

       ``ODOO_STAGE`` is present, the runner derives the host from the database name: ``<db_name>.dev.odoo.com`` for non-production stages
       and ``<db_name>.odoo.com`` for production.
+    - That canonical Odoo.sh hostname must remain reachable from the Odoo workers.
+If your setup must use another host, set ``ODOO_QUEUE_JOB_HOST`` explicitly.

 - Using the Odoo configuration file: